 A group of nuns in suburban Chicago have filed a lawsuit against a nearby strip club for disturbing their peace and prayer.

-According to NBC Chicago, the Missionary Sisters of St. Charles Borromeo, said in their lawsuit that the adult entertainment establishment, Club Allure, violates a state law that prohibits clubs like that to be close to schools or places of worship.
+According to NBC Chicago, the Missionary Sisters of St. Charles Borromeo, contend in their suit that the adult entertainment establishment, Club Allure, violates a state law that prohibits such clubs within close proximity to schools or places of worship.

 The Chicago Sun-Times reported that the suit alleges that the go-go bar has broken the zoning law, which mandates a 1,000-foot buffer zone between the establishment and the convent.